www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2022-07-18-Writing-tests-after-the-fact.md

 because it's easier to generate arbitrary output formats, when one has full control of the input format and can therefore limit it as much as possible.
 Than the software was refactored, because the quality was very poor.
-Afterwards, support for rendering multiple per project websites as one website was and support for CommonMark was added.
+Afterwards, support for rendering multiple per project websites as one website and support for CommonMark was added.
 This makes it easy to have documentation for each project independent of each other.
 At last, the support for special pages, like the [global changelog](https://splitcells.net/net/splitcells/CHANGELOG.global.html) was added.